 In 2001, the Lions were represented in the Individual NCAA Playoffs with the doubles duo of Andrea Lord and Angelina Zdorovytska.
 In 2002, Sanchez guided the Lions to their first ever West Coast Conference Championship with a 4-2 win over Pepperdine.
 With the win, Sanchez and the Lions advanced to the NCAA playoffs as a team for the first time in program history.
 He was named the West Coast Conference Coach of the Year for the second straight year in 2002, and in 2006 he earned his third WCC Coach of the Year honor.
 In his first 31 years at the helm of the Lions' program, Sanchez's teams never finished lower than fourth in the WCC.
 The Lions finished 12-14 and in second place after reaching the WCC Championship in 2006.

 In November of 2004, Sanchez was honored with the US Tennis Association/Intercollegiate Tennis Association Campus Recreation Award as the sectional winner for all of Southern California.
 In its second year, the award honors an ITA coach who has done an outstanding job implementing recreational tennis programs on campus in an effort to grow tennis participation.
-Sanchez, who developed and supervised the original LMU fitness center and club sports program, also worked with the current Campus Recreation department to direct LMU Tennis 101, where a recreational class open to all members of LMU's Burns Recreation Center is offered twice a week to promote fitness and interest in the sport of tennis.
+Sanchez, who developed and supervised the original LMU fitness center and club sports program, also worked with the current Campus Recreation department to direct LMU Tennis 101, which is a recreational class open to all members of LMU's Burns Recreation Center and is offered twice a week to promote fitness and interest in the sport of tennis.
 As the Southern California sectional winner, Sanchez advanced to the national finalist pool of nine.

-Among other highlights of his 37-year coaching career are leading his 1978 squad to a No. 20 national ranking at the AIAW Division II level (one of three straight undefeated conference title teams), and the 1982 squad finishing 12th in the nation in NCAA Division II, its only year at that level.
+Among other highlights of his 38-year coaching career are leading his 1978 squad to a No. 20 national ranking at the AIAW Division II level (one of three straight undefeated conference title teams), and the 1982 squad finishing 12th in the nation in NCAA Division II, its only year at that level.
 The Lions then received a preseason ranking of third in the nation in 1983, before the Lions moved to the Division I level.

 Through the years, Sanchez has had four players earn LMU Athlete of the Year honors (Pavla Mesterova 2005-06; Penka Fileva 2002-03; Edit Pakay 2001-02; Julie Oshiro 1993-94) while Kris Anderson was named LMU Scholar-Athlete of the Year twice (1987-88; 88-89).
 He has had34 players earn All-WCC honors as singles players in the lastten seasons, while 16 doubles teams have earn all-conference accolades since 2000-01.
 In 2006, a record-equalling six Lions received All-WCC recognition.
 In addition, eight players have earned Academic All-WCC honors since 1996 and 40 National Scholar-Athlete selections since 1990.